CHRONOLOGY

 Alden Mosshammer writes:

 "The frequent complaint that Dionysius Exiguus was unfamiliar with the concept of zero has no basis in the facts.
 The paschal table of Dionysius begins with a new moon on the day of its conjunction with the sun.
 In some tables, such a new moon was designated as the 30th day of the Lunar cycle.
-Dionysius, however, counts it as zero (nulla)."
+Dionysius, however, counts it as zero (nulla).
+The lack of a symbol for 0 in Roman numerals and in the Greek alphabetical system of numbering does not mean that the ancients had no notion of the concept."
 (Text)

 The solar cycle is a cycle of 28 Julian years.